 d.
 They gave the sense, and helped them to understand the reading: The preacher must communicate the sense of the passage of Scripture, and not his own agenda or favorite personal topics.
 The people must leave understanding God’s Word better, not understanding the preacher’s opinions better.

-B. Response to God’s Word makes revival flow.
+B. Response to God’s Word prompts revival.

 1. (9-11) The people respond with weeping.

-And Nehemiah, who was the governor, Ezra the priest and scribe, and the Levites who taught the people said to all the people, “This day is holy to the Lord your God; do not mourn nor weep.”
+And Nehemiah, who was the governor, Ezra the priest and scribe, and the Levites who taught the people said to all the people, “This day is holy to the LORD your God; do not mourn nor weep.”
 For all the people wept, when they heard the words of the Law.
-Then he said to them, “Go your way, eat the fat, drink the sweet, and send portions to those for whom nothing is prepared; for this day is holy to our Lord.
-Do not sorrow, for the joy of the Lord is your strength.”
+Then he said to them, “Go your way, eat the fat, drink the sweet, and send portions to those for whom nothing is prepared; for this day is holy to our LORD.
+Do not sorrow, for the joy of the LORD is your strength.”
 So the Levites quieted all the people, saying, “Be still, for the day is holy; do not be grieved.”

 a.
 All the people wept, when they heard the words of the Law: The Word of God was doing its intended work.
 2 Timothy 3:16 tells us two things the Word of God is profitable for: reproof and correction.
 Sometimes it hurts to be reproved and corrected, and these tears were evidence of some of that pain.